-- When the firearm is available for use or is being transported, use of a flag or similar empty-chamber indicator is recommended - When accepting the firearm or handing it to someone else, ALWAYS perform the load check! - For storage, it is recommended that tension be released from the hammer spring.
-Using the following steps: - After performing the Load Check to confirm that the gun is unloaded, allow the action to close - Keeping the firearm pointed in a safe direction, disengage the safety and pull the trigger.
-(It is recommended that a "snap cap" or dummy round be used to reduce wear on the firing pin.) - Engage the safety.
+• When the firearm is available for use or is being transported, the bolt should always be locked open.

+• When accepting the firearm or handing it to someone else, ALWAYS perform the load check!

+• For storage, it is recommended that tension be released from the hammer spring.
+Using the following steps:

+• After performing the Load Check to confirm that the gun is unloaded, pull the forend forward to lock the action closed

+• Keeping the firearm pointed in a safe direction, disengage the safety and pull the trigger.
+(It is recommended that a "snap cap" or dummy round be used to reduce wear on the firing pin.)

+· Engage the safety.